 The Difference Between Frameless Showers, Framed Showers, and Semi-Frameless Showers

-“While both frameless and semi-frameless showers are beautiful and popular options for your bathroom, there are a few particulars to consider before making a decision,” said Normandy Designer Ann Stockard.
-“For starters, it is important to understand and visually see the difference between your choices.”
+While fully frameless, framed, and semi-frameless showers are beautiful and popular options for your bathroom, you’ll want to be sure you understand and visually see the difference between your choices.

-Frameless showers are comprised of a tempered glass that is between three-eighths to one-half of an inch thick.
-The heavier weight and sturdiness of the glass helps eliminate the need for heavy metal framing around it.
+Frameless showers are comprised of tempered glass that is between three-eighths to one-half of an inch thick.
+The heavier weight and sturdiness of the glass help eliminate the need for heavy metal framing around it.
 Instead, the structure is held together by metal fasteners and hinges.